pranavbhandari24/Multi-threading/README.md

 The class value is represented by 0 and 1, where 0 is class A and 1 is class B. There should be details about only 1 student in 1 line.
 A sample file is uploaded.

 # How to run:
-To run the program type the following commands:
+To run the program, type the following commands:

      make
      ./office_hours <name of input file>